Canon raises profit outlook as weak yen swells earnings

 Fabricating goods worth around 38 trillion yen a year, Japanese makers of TVs, mobile phones, printers and personal computers account for a sizeable chunk of Japan's $5 trillion economy.
 The tech sector directly employs around 2 million workers in Japan, making it an influential lobby.

-Canon's operating profit in the first quarter dipped 34 percent to $552 million, which the company blamed on a weakened global economy, and picture-taking consumers eschewing compact cameras in favor of smartphones.
+Canon's operating profit in the first quarter dipped 34 percent to $552 million, which the company blamed on a weakened global economy, and picture-taking consumers eschewing compact cameras in favour of smartphones.

 WELCOME WEAKNESS